bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 * Next, initlize the project with `npm init` to create a `package.json`.

 ## Constructing the API
 Ok, we are now ready to create Santa's simple gift lists API.
 First, we create a new directory named `api` at the project's root.
-Any file, as long as the extention is supported, we put in this folder will be automatically executed when your application visits the route `/api/file-name`.
+Any file, as long as the extension is supported, we put in this folder will be automatically executed when your application visits the route `/api/file-name`.
 This works since filesystem routing is used by default, but it's also possible to define your own [routes](https://zeit.co/docs/configuration/#routes).
-If you want a file to live inside the `api` folder, but not be served as a serverless function, you can simply prefix the filename with underscore, like `_utils.js`.
-If you prefix a folder with underscore, *none* of the files inside it will be executed by Now.
+If you want a file to live inside the `api` folder, but not be served as a serverless function, you can simply prefix the filename with an underscore, like `_utils.js`.
+If you prefix a folder with an underscore, *none* of the files inside it will be executed by Now.

 Let's make the directory with `mkdir api && cd api`, create the first endpoint with `touch gift-lists.js` and write these lines of code: